-A2.2 K9AY Mode
+A 2.2 The K9AY Antenna

 Renowned as a good DX antenna, the K9AY is another variant in the family of terminated loops, along with the Pennant, EWE and Flag antennas, all of which operate on the same basic principle.
 The DX capability comes from the low angle, cardioid shaped main lobe that responds to vertically polarised signals.
 Many descriptions of the K9AY antenna are available online including from Gary Breed, K9AY himself.

-For the K9AY to work properly, phase changes across the antenna should be negligible.
+For the K9AY to work properly, phase changes across the antenna should be kept to a minimum.
 Thus, for a given antenna size there is a maximum frequency above which the lobes begin to gradually deteriorate.
-At higher frequencies the antenna behaves more like a vertical element, assuming an omnidirectional pattern.
-Despite the loss of directivity, the low angle reception is still an advantage for DX work.
+At higher frequencies the antenna behaves more like a single vertical element, assuming an omnidirectional pattern.
+Thus, the low angle reception is still useful for DX work.

-The cardioid pattern is still maintained to very low frequencies, but the received signals fall off in strength as the antenna gets smaller.
-Thus, there is a balance to be achieved between maximum frequency and minimum acceptable signal level.
+The cardioid pattern is maintained to very low frequencies, but the received signals fall off in strength as the antenna gets smaller.
+There is therefore a balance to be achieved between size, maximum frequency and minimum acceptable signal level.